wernerd/SimpleKotlinLogger/Readme.md

 ## Setup of the logger in Android ##

-The most simple way to setup the logger is to create an application class which inherits from Android's Application.
+The most simple way to setup the logger is to create or extend an application class which inherits from Android's Application.
 In the companion object of that class just initialize a `val` with the `LoggerFactory` and in `onCreate()` configure the logger for Android.
 Example code:

     class LoggerApp : Application() {